patrl/patrl.github.io/actl2018notes.markdown

 - Free variables are those that are not *bound*.

-- A variable is *bound* by the closest matching quantifier.
+- A variable is *bound* by the closest matching quantifier that takes scope over it.

 - Task: for each of the following formulae, is it open or closed: